Skip to main content

 What is a soil gas survey?

 The soil gas survey is a relatively quick method of evaluating approximate concentrations of volatile organic compounds in the groundwater (underground water).
 The soil gas survey is conducted by driving a hollow tube into the ground to a depth of up to five feet and withdrawing gas (air) from the ground.
-The gas is analyzed on site for the volatile organic compounds found in the groundwater.
+The gas is analyzed on site for the VOCs found in the groundwater.

 Why are monitoring wells installed?